prashantxc/castor/README.md

 # castor
-[To be Updated] castor is a text based auto suggestion and reply engine. castor takes the text input and suggest the possible sentences as well as their probable responses.
-It is a pre-requisite project for the visual and word based translator "antares".
+[To be Updated] castor is an intelligent text based auto suggestion and response engine. castor takes the word based input and suggest the possible english sentences as well as their probable responses.
+It is a pre-requisite project for the visual and audial based translator "antares".